5 Easy Emotion Regulation Activities For Kids

 When a child can manage their emotions, they:

-- Are more likely to feel good about themselves.
+• Are more likely to feel good about themselves and develop self-awareness.
 In fact, lack of self-regulation often contributes to a sense of shame, anxiety that some emotions are “out of control”, and other complex emotions.

 When your child is upset, they need your calm to find their own.

-These five emotion regulation activities are all about co-regulation.
+These five easy calming activities for emotion regulation are all about co-regulation.
 They’re tools you can practise together, especially during calm times.
 That way, when emotions run high, your child has a stronger foundation to rely on.

 Let’s explore them.